 A separate category from soap, a bath bomb contains salt, oil, and glitter.
 These materials can prevent a bath bomb from fully dissolving.
 Pieces of undissolved bath bombs can clog the drain, causing buildup.

 Fallen hair comes from the scalp, face, and body.
 Using a comb, washing hair, and shaving arms and legs in the shower are major causes of this.
-Thanks to the flexibility of hair strands, they wraps around soap, dirt, minerals, and random items to intensify clog development.
+Becase of their flexibility, hair strands can wrap around soap, dirt, minerals, and random items to intensify clog development.
 It can lead to a clump or ball-like clog that decreases water speed.

 How to Unclog a Shower Drain: Common Remedies